Astragalus inversus

 Astragalus inversus is a species of milkvetch known by the common name Susanville milkvetch.

 It is endemic to the northeastern corner of California, between 900–1980 m in elevation.
 It grows in southern Cascade Range Yellow pine forests and dry Great Basin Sagebrush scrub habitats.

 Description

 Astragalus inversus is a perennial herb with slender, wiry, mostly leafless stems growing 20 to 50 centimeters long.
 They grow upright or form a spreading clump.
 The leaves are up to 12 centimeters long and are made up of a few small, widely spaced narrow leaflets.

+The whole size of the plant ranges from 0.7 to 1.6 ft tall.
+Its flower color comes in pink, yellow, and red.
+It hosts up to 21 butterflies and moths, including, the Painted Lady, the Silver-Spotted Skipper, and others native to northeast California.

 The inflorescence is a loose array of 5 to 12 pale to reddish pink flowers, sometimes tinted with yellow.
 Each flower is about a centimeter long.

 The fruit is a hanging legume pod 2 to 3.5 centimeters long, narrow and flat in shape and drying to a hairy, papery texture.

+Its bloom period is May to September.
+It has major toxicity.